Saban39/11-Kubernetes_on_AWS-EKS/README.md

 ## Capstone Project 1: Complete CI/CD Pipeline with EKS and AWS ECR

+### What did you build?
+I created a fully automated CI/CD pipeline to deploy a Java application on an Amazon EKS (Elastic Kubernetes Service) cluster.

+### What have you learned?
+Through this project, I learned how to provision an EKS cluster using eksctl,  how to manage Docker images using both Docker Hub and Amazon ECR.
+I also gained hands-on experience in configuring Jenkins pipelines and writing a Jenkinsfile to automate the build, test, and deployment processes.

+### Please describe the project.
+First, I used eksctl to create an EKS cluster on AWS.
+Then, I built a Docker image of my Java application and initially tested the deployment using Docker Hub.
+Later, I pushed the image to an Amazon ECR repository.
+After setting up Jenkins, I wrote a Jenkinsfile to automate the entire CI/CD process — including building the image, pushing it to ECR, and deploying it to the EKS cluster.
+This way, any code changes automatically triggered the pipeline and deployed the updated application.

 # 11 - Kubernetes on AWS - EKS
 #### This project is for the Devops Bootcamp module "Kubernetes on AWS - EKS"